 - More expensive- Because quilts have more materials, they cost more to make.

 - Less comfortable- Sleeping bags tend to be a bit tighter and more constricting.
-You can’t move around in your sleep as easily.

 - Poor moisture control- The hood can direct your breath down into the bag.